ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/duplicate-measures.md

-# Error - both measure types defined
+# Error - Duplicate Measures Error

 ## When it occurs